UCC-CE-iTinAEC/spo-mmsimport/README.md

 * Nested terms - in the future this utility should be expanded to support a CSV format identical to the one you can upload through the web UI which supports nesting and some additional properties.
 * Updating existing terms with new properties - currently if a term already exists it will be skipped
-* Removing of existing terms (e.g. if the data file should consist of the entire set of terms, the utility will not remove terms in the term store that are not in the data file)
 * Better performance - there are many operations that could be batched together to improve performance